Dunbeath Castle: History

 A castle is first recorded on the rocky peninsula at Dunbeath in 1428, when the lands belonged to the Earl of Caithness.
 The first recorded laird was Alexander Sutherland.
 It later became the property of the Clan Sinclair through the marriage of the daughter of Alexander Sutherland to William Sinclair (1410–1484), the first Sinclair Earl of Caithness.
 The Sinclairs replaced the earlier structure with a four-storey tower house in 1620.

+After control for some time (during an unspecified period) by Lord Forbes of Geanies, then baron of Dunbeath, the property was reacquired by John Sinclair circa 1624.
+He is likely the owner "who extensively remodelled Dunbeath castle and built the upper storeys in the 1630s".

 In March 1650, Dunbeath was attacked by the Royalist forces of James Graham, 1st Marquess of Montrose, during the Wars of the Three Kingdoms.
 Sir John Sinclair rode to Edinburgh to warn of Montrose's arrival, leaving his wife Catherine Fraser to defend Dunbeath against Sir John Hurry.
 She soon surrendered, and a Royalist garrison was installed.
 Montrose was defeated in April at the Battle of Carbisdale, and the opposition forces, under David Leslie, recaptured the castle.